Picking the best email subject line is a lot like Indiana Jones knowing which goblet was the Holy Grail in the Last Crusade — you must choose wisely.

 Keep It Short and Sweet

-Your email subject line should be short and memorable.
+Your eCommerce email subject line should be short and memorable.
 At a glance, it should catch your eye enough to stand out in a crowded inbox.
 Similarly, it should be intriguing enough for your audience to engage.
 Keep in mind that most people don’t open every single email they receive.
 Only the subject lines that really grab the reader’s attention are the ones that will produce results.

 You should also consider subject line length.
 Subject lines that get cut off or are too wordy can ultimately lead to disappointing engagement.
 We recommend not exceeding 60 characters to improve subject line visibility.
 You should also keep the mobile experience in mind.
 If most of your views come from a mobile platform, try to keep the number of characters down to about 35.